difu/Arcus/README.rst

     }

-- Create a S3 bucket where Arcus stores its internal components etc. and name it like *my_internal_bucket*.
+- Create an S3 bucket where Arcus stores its internal components etc. and name it like *my_internal_bucket*.
 Note that this bucket name must have an unique name.
 Remember that name as it is needed when you want to deploy the infrastructure.
 - Download from Oracle OTN

   - oracle-instantclient18.3-basic-18.3.0.0.0-1.x86_64.rpm